 In 2010, Sativex was approved as a drug for the treatment of multiple sclerosis in the UK.
 Now, more than nine years later, on the 19th of September 2019, the company GW Pharmaceuticals released a new product that is called Epidyolex.
 It has been authorised by the European Medicines Agency and Epidyolex is available in the EU as well as in the United Kingdom.

-Further, Sajid Javid, the then home secretary and now Chancellor of the Exchequer, authorised the use of medicinal cannabis products on the 1st of November 2018.
+Further, Sajid Javid, the then home secretary and now Chancellor of the Exchequer, authorised the use of medicinal marijuana products on the 1st of November 2018.
 Since then, doctors in the United Kingdom who are on the General Medical Council’s specialist register are allowed to prescribe cannabis-based products for medicinal use.
 It is estimated that the potential number of medical cannabis users could be as high as 3 million.

-However, cannabis-based drugs are not covered by the National Health Service (NHS), which often makes it expensive for patients to self-fund.
+However, cannabis-based drugs are still not covered by the National Health Service (NHS), which often makes it expensive for patients to self-fund.

 The CBD market in the United Kingdom is booming

 It is estimated that there are over 1.3 million CBD users in the UK and the Centre for Medicinal Cannabis estimates that the CBD market in the United Kingdom will be worth almost £1 billion per year by 2025.
 Right now, it is worth around £300M per year, which still makes the United Kingdom the biggest CBD market in Europe.
 And UK cannabis companies like CBDax and Kingdom of Green are making use of this hype and providing CBD products to users in the United Kingdom.

 All of the CBD products that are on the UK CBD market are being made from industrial hemp, which is completely legal to possess and cultivate as long as you have a licence.
 However, these licences are usually only valid for a year and just allow for the industrial use of the fibre and seeds.
 You can also get a 3-year licence that has special requirements.